 What causes biliary atresia?

-In the first weeks of life babies with biliary atresia often seem well, apart from being jaundiced (yellow discolouration of the skin and whites of the eyes) and in some cases feeding more often.
+In the first weeks of life babies with biliary atresia often seem well apart from being jaundiced (yellow discolouration of the skin and of the whites of the eyes) and in some cases feeding more often.

-Prolonged jaundice (jaundice lasting more that two weeks in a full term baby or three weeks in a pre-term baby) should be explored further and can be a key sign of biliary atresia.
+Prolonged jaundice (jaundice lasting more than two weeks in a full term baby or three weeks in a pre-term baby) should be explored further and can be a key sign of biliary atresia.

-- Pale stools - Normally the stools of a baby are green or yellow.
-If the stools are grey, white, fawn or pale then this can be an indication of liver disease.
-CLDF have a stool chart which includes the colours of health and potentially unhealthy stools.
-You can use this to examine your baby's stool.
-You can download a stool chart or order a hard copy here.
+- Pale poo – normally the stools of a baby are green or yellow.
+If the stools of a baby are grey, white, fawn or pale then this can be an indication of liver disease.

 How is biliary atresia diagnosed?